lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

   <circle class="circle-svg__circle circle-svg__circle--stroked circle-svg__circle--stroke-length" cx="50" cy="50" r="45"/>
 </svg>

-This looks much the same as our previous stroked circle but we can do *much* more with it now.
+This looks a lot like our previous stroked circle but we can do *much* more with it now.

 First though, we'll write some additional `<circle>` CSS.

-To make the stroke appear more "snake-like" we'll set `stroke-linecap` to `round`, and so as the `<circle>` rotates from the middle when we apply transforms, we'll set `transform-origin` to `50% 50%`.
+We can add rounded caps to the stroke by setting `stroke-linecap` to `round` and to ensure our `<circle>` rotates from the middle when we apply transforms, we'll set `transform-origin` to `50% 50%`.

 {{< highlight scss >}}
 circle {